causes and processes | galleries | data | resources

 [State of the UK Climate 2020, M. Kendon, M. McCarthy, S. Jevrejeva, A. Matthews, T. Spark, and J. Garforth, International Journal of Climatology, Special Issue Article, published July 2021 (see Section 6).]

-This does not necessarily mean the sea is getting deeper at the cliff base.
+However, the sea may be no deeper at the cliff base.
 According to the Bruun Rule, named after Per Bruun, a Danish-American coastal engineer, the cross-beach profile tends to respond to sea level rise by adjusting to the former relationship.
 A state of equilibrium is maintained, with the beach shifting landward and very slightly upwards as the cliff erodes.

 Bruun Rule